Brothers of Italy: 2022 general election and aftermath

 In the run-up to the election, several politicians previously affiliated with Berlusconi's FI joined the FdI electoral lists.
 Notably, they included Giulio Tremonti (ex-PSI and ex-FI, former finance minister), Marcello Pera (ex-PSI and ex-FI, former president of the Senate), Antonio Guidi (ex-PSI and ex-FI, former family and social solidarity minister), Giulio Terzi di Sant'Agata (former foreign affairs minister, honorary president of the PRT), Carlo Nordio (former prosecutor, member of the PLI), and Eugenia Roccella (a former Radical and feminist who later turned into a conservative feminist), among others.
-A general election candidate was sacked after praising Adolf Hitler.
+General election candidate Calogero Pisano was sacked after praising Adolf Hitler.
 While he remained a candidate, FdI removed its symbol from his candidature; he was elected in the single-district constituency of Agrigento, Sicilia with 37.8% of the vote.
 In one of Rome's single-seat constituencies, Ester Mieli, a former spokesperson of the local Jewish community and granddaughter of a Holocaust survivor, was elected with 37.5% of the vote.

 In a record-low voter turnout election, exit polls projected that the centre-right coalition would win a majority of seats in the 2022 general election.
 Meloni was projected to be the winner of the election with FdI receiving a plurality of seats, and per agreement with the centre-right coalition, which held that the largest party in the coalition would nominate the next prime minister, she is the favourite to become Prime Minister and would be the country's first woman to hold the office.
 On 13 October, the new parliamentary term started and FdI's La Russa was elected President of the Senate of the Republic; he is the first politician with a neo-fascist background and to come from a post-fascist party to hold the position, which is the second highest-ranking office of the Italian Republic.